WICC-TV: Construction and early years

-With the end of the Federal Communications Commission (FCC)'s multi-year freeze on television station applications in 1952, Bridgeport, Connecticut, radio station WICC, by way of the Southern Connecticut and Long Island Television Company, applied to use channel 43 in the new ultra high frequency band in June 1952.
+With the end of the Federal Communications Commission (FCC)'s multi-year freeze on television station applications in 1952, Bridgeport, Connecticut, radio station WICC, by way of the Southern Connecticut and Long Island Television Company, applied to use channel 43 in the new ultra high frequency (UHF) band in June 1952.
 The application was swiftly granted on July 11 as part of the first group of 14 stations awarded after the freeze.

 WICC-TV signed a contract for equipment in September 1952; two months later, it obtained a network affiliation with ABC, which was supplemented by programs from the DuMont Television Network.
 By February 1953, work was mostly complete on its transmitter site on Booth Hill Road, which served as studio facilities for WICC radio and television; work had been delayed by poor weather and late-arriving equipment.
 The first program went out on March 29, 1953, as the station joined ABC by rebroadcasting WABC-TV in New York City.
 The station formally debuted on April 12 with ceremonies led by Connecticut governor John Davis Lodge.
 Some of its technology, including the tower and UHF equipment, represented the first installation of such by its vendors.

 In its early years, WICC produced a substantial amount of live programming, claiming to have more local programming than any UHF station in the region with a staff of just 16 employees.
 Beginning in October 1953, it began offering a selection of college courses from the University of Bridgeport.
 Students could watch versions of the courses Personal Adjustment in Family Living and Living with Literature and receive college credit.
 An anonymous donor offered "scholarships" to prospective students to pay part of the tuition as well as the cost of converting their television to receive UHF broadcasts.
 The station also telecast plays from local theater groups.
-WICC-TV became a broadcaster of Brooklyn Dodgers baseball in 1954, airing all road games and most road games while supplementing WOR-TV, whose signal was poor in the Bridgeport area.
+WICC-TV became a broadcaster of Brooklyn Dodgers baseball in 1954, supplementing WOR-TV, whose signal was poor in the Bridgeport area.
 It was the first time any Bridgeport radio or TV station had carried baseball since 1938.